Hack23/cia-compliance-manager/docs/architecture/FUTURE_SECURITY_ARCHITECTURE.md

 # 🛡️ CIA Compliance Manager Future Security Architecture

-TODO: change to CIA Commpliance manager, everywhere.

-This document outlines the comprehensive security architecture for Black Trigram's evolution into a full-stack Korean martial arts combat simulator with AWS cloud infrastructure, user accounts, and advanced security services.
+This document outlines the comprehensive future security architecture for the CIA Compliance Manager as it evolves into a full-stack multi-tenant security assessment, compliance mapping, and analytics SaaS platform leveraging AWS cloud infrastructure, user accounts, and advanced security services.

 ## 📑 Table of Contents